 Tip: Make friends with your boat captain for he can offer activities not available at all tour offices!

-Kayak: Eat a good breakfast, pack a picnic and rent a kayak to explore the nearby islands and beaches.
+Eat a good breakfast, pack a picnic and rent a kayak to explore the nearby islands and beaches.
 You get to enjoy crystal clear water at a relaxing pace.
-But look out for fog for it becomes quite disorienting as islands keep appearing out of the mist.
+But look out for fog for it becomes quite disorienting as islands keep appearing and disappearing out of the mist!

-You can get to Palawan by taking a short flight from Manila to Puerto Princessa.
-From there, you can take a daily bus or private van to El Nido.
-Be warned that the van is overly air conditioned and is a grueling five hour drive that is often unpaved.
-You can also take a ferry from Coron, weather permitting.
+From Manila – You can get to Palawan by taking a short flight from Manila to the capital, Puerto Princesa.
+From there, many backpackers take a daily bus or private van to El Nido.
+Be warned that the van is overly air-conditioned so take a sweater for the 5 hours + journey!

-Baugio City: At the end of your trip in El Nido, you may be a little “beached” out so head to Baugio City to enjoy hiking through misty rice terraces and enjoy the fresh mountain air.
+Baguio City: At the end of your trip in El Nido, you may be a little “beached” out so head to Baguio City to enjoy hiking through misty rice terraces and enjoy the fresh mountain air.